-My essays have appeared in The Denver Post, The Huffington Post, The Dallas Morning News and Dallas Child Magazine, penned under various pseudonyms.
-I am one of 40 contributors to Laugh Out Loud, a humor anthology from the Erma Bombeck Writers’ Workshop which publishes in April 2018.
+My essays have appeared in Purple Clover, The Denver Post, The Huffington Post, The Dallas Morning News, and Dallas Child Magazine, penned under various pseudonyms.
+I am a contributor to Laugh Out Loud, a humor anthology from the Erma Bombeck Writers’ Workshop, and my love story is included in Chicken Soup for the Soul: The Miracle of Love.
 Once upon a time ago, my confession about being a word addict won me a coveted page in Writer’s Digest Magazine.

 Any Texas Longhorns here?
-I earned my degree in Broadcast Journalism from the University of Texas at Austin in the mid-80s.
+I earned my degree in Broadcast Journalism from the University of Texas at Austin when we still wrote reports on typewriters using carbon paper.
 I began my career as a TV reporter in west Texas before striking it rich in Dallas as a freelance writer and marketing professional.
 (Rich is herein defined as being able to raise four kids on a shoestring budget and three of them got braces.)
 Without a doubt, my family is my greatest source of joy, worry, and writing prompts.

 I now live in Colorado where I flunked ski school at the age of 50, but if I put my bifocals on, I get to enjoy a spectacular mountain-view from my front porch every single sunshiny day.